openhab/openhab-addons/addons/binding/org.openhab.binding.icloud/README.md

 An Apple account is required.
 Two factor authentication is supported.

 Please note: Application specific passwords are not supported.
-You´ll need to provide the account password to the binding.
+You'll need to provide the account password to the Binding.

 ## Discovery

-An iCloud account can be added as a thing and needs to be configured with your ID and password.
+An iCloud account can be added as a Thing and needs to be configured with your ID and password.
 The devices registered to this account will then be automatically discovered.

 ## Binding Configuration